IMPORTANT

 • Power essential equipment and electronics during an outage

-PG&E customers may be eligible for a $5,000 rebate on the purchase and installation of a qualifying permanent battery storage system.
+PG&E first-time battery storage customers may be eligible for a $7,500 rebate on the purchase and installation of a qualifying permanent battery storage system.

 This program is offered on a first-come, first-served basis, while funding is available.